acassen/keepalived/doc/source/software_design.rst

 ###############

-Keepalived is written is pure ANSI/ISO C. The software is articulated around a central I/O multiplexer that provides realtime networking design.
+Keepalived is written in pure ANSI/ISO C. The software is articulated around a central I/O multiplexer that provides realtime networking design.
 The main design focus is to provide a homogenous modularity between all elements.
-This why a core library was created to remove code duplication.
+This is why a core library was created to remove code duplication.
 The goal is to produce a safe and secure code, ensuring production robustness and stability.

 To ensure robustness and stability, daemon is split into 3 distinct processes: